stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 At the time of writing (for Vulkan version 1.1.101.0) the generator produced 390 structures and 142 enumerations.
 The API consisted of 91 methods (excluding extensions) so the decision to implement methods manually was not particularly onerous.

-In retrospect far too much time messing around with CDT, and it certainly does not adhere to the goal of using well documented third-party tools.
+In retrospect far too much time was spent messing around with CDT, and it certainly does not adhere to the goal of using well documented third-party tools.
 We probably ought to have tried to implement a custom header parser (our requirements are relatively simple) and this may be something to consider for future versions of the Vulkan API.